Urobobros/SimpleWhpDemo/readme.md

 These messages help track the BIOS start-up sequence similarly to PCem.

 ### Disassembling the AMI BIOS
 If you have the AMI BIOS image available, run `python3 scripts/disasm_ami.py ami_8088_bios_31jan89.bin 40` to dump the first 40 lines of disassembly using `ndisasm`.
-This helps confirm the reset vector at `0xFFFF0` and inspect early I/O operations.
+A short commentary on the beginning of the ROM is provided in [docs/AMI_DISASM.md](docs/AMI_DISASM.md).

 ### Hello CGA demo